versatiles-org/versatiles-documentation/basics/compendium.md

       Metadata for each tile set following the [TileJSON specification](https://github.com/mapbox/tilejson-spec).

   - 📄 **`index.json`**
-    JSON with an array of URLs to all available tile sets `tiles.json` metadata.
-This file acts as a directory of available map layers.
+    JSON with an array of tile IDs.
+This file acts as a directory of available map tile layers.

 ## Folder: `/assets/`